OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # Whether to "manually" trigger an ok for M29 (a lot of versions of this command are buggy and
      # the responds skips on the ok)
      triggerOkForM29: true

+     capabilities:

+       # Whether to enable temperature autoreport in the firmware if its support is detected
+       autoreport_temp: true

+       # Whether to shorten the communication timeout if the firmware seems to support the busy protocol
+       busy_protocol: true

 .. _sec-configuration-config_yaml-server: